Select your language

 Remanence / Residual Magnetism

-Remanence or residual magnetism is a special consideration of magnetic field strength, i.e., the remaining magnetic field strength after the action of a magnet or after a demagnetization process.
+Remanence, also known as residual magnetism, is a special consideration of magnetic field strength.
+It is defined as the remaining field strength after the effect of a magnet or after a demagnetization process.

-Remanence can also be measured using magnetic field meters, gaussmeters and teslameters.
+Remanence can also be measured using magnetic field meters, gaussmeters, or teslameters.
+These methods allow for precise analysis of magnetic field intensity, even with weak residual fields.

 Magnetism and magnetic field measurement